1.0 OUR USER PRIVACY AND DATA PROTECTION

 Consent will be collected using a positive action from you, such as ticking a box, in a clear and unambiguous way.
 You are also free to remove your permission at any time.

 Thirdly, it may be that contacting you falls within a legitimate interest.
 This may occur for example, that we have met you at an event and exchanged business cards.

 9.0 WHEN DO WE SHARE YOUR PERSONAL INFORMATION WITH OTHER ORGANISATIONS?

 We share information with companies mentioned above including:

-Call recordings are kept in a secure and encrypted file that is password protected and only accessed by the IT Manager.
+Call recordings are kept in a secure and encrypted file that is password protected and only accessed by the IT Manager (who is also our Data Protection Officer).
 Should another Manager require access, a unique password is provided for that file.

 Where we’re relying upon your consent to process personal data you can withdraw this at any time by contacting us using the following email address: DataProtectionOfficer@conceptdatasolutions.co.uk

 We will report any unlawful data breach of this website’s database or the database(s) of any of our third party data processors to any and all relevant persons and authorities within 72 hours of the breach if it is apparent that personal data stored in an identifiable manner has been stolen.
 We have a full internal data breach process which is available upon request.

 If your personal details change, you should tell us as soon as possible, either by emailing DataProtectionOfficer@conceptdatasolutions.co.uk or using the contact us form on our website www.conceptdatasolutions.co.uk.
 We will do our upmost to keep our personal records up to date and may contact you to ensure your details are correct.

 14.0 DO YOU HAVE TO PROVIDE YOUR PERSONAL INFORMATION TO US?